Real-world grease trap answers for commercial kitchens.

 BS EN 1825 sizing guide

-Useful if standards or sizing rules are being mentioned and you need the field-tested interpretation.
+Helpful when standards or sizing rules are being mentioned and you need the field-tested interpretation.

 How often should a commercial grease trap be serviced?